 Good health coaches keep the individual needs of a client in mind.
 "They understand there's no 'one-size-fit-all' and can encourage accountability and motivation through their depth of knowledge," Pilin says.

 They also never stop learning.
-"It's important that a health coach continues to educate themselves and stay on top of the science in their field," Cording says.
+"It's important that a health coach continues to educate themselves and stay on top of the science in their field," registered dietitian Jess Cording, M.S., R.D., CDN previously told mindbbodygreen.
 In order to extend helpful advice and energy to their clients, Cording says health coaches should continue prioritizing their own health and self-care as well.